Optimal error estimate of an isoparametric upwind discontinuous Galerkin method for radiation transport equation on curved domains: Introduction

-\begin{itemize} \item Geometric inconsistency at the inflow boundary: The inflow boundary of the computational domain does not precisely coincide with the mapped inflow boundary of the original domain.
-The crucial step is to analyze the geometric approximation error which could reduce its effect on the overall discretization error. \item Constraints of the isoparametric finite element space: The existing convergence analysis for the RTE on straight meshes relies critically on two aspects, the closure property of the differential operator on polynomial spaces and the well-established theory for finite element approximation operators.
-Unfortunately, these foundational tools are no longer directly applicable under the isoparametric finite element space. \end{itemize}

-To overcome the difficulties, we sufficiently combine the classical geometric measure theory, the property of the auxiliary mapping, with the finite element method error analysis framework.
-Our work is devoted to resolving the geometric and analytical challenges highlighted above and providing optimal error estimate.
+\begin{itemize} \item Existing error analyses for the RTE on polygonal or polyhedral domains rely on a property that the discrete convection term $\Omega\cdot\nabla I_h$ belongs to the finite element space.
+While this property does not hold on the isoparametric setting, because functions in the functions in isoparametric finite element space are no longer polynomials.

+\item A fundamental geometric inconsistency arises between the inflow boundary of the computational domain $\Gamma_h^-$ and the image of the original inflow boundary under the auxiliary mapping $\Phi_h(\Gamma^-)$.
+This discrepancy introduces an additional consistency error that must be carefully controlled to derive the error estimate in the DG norm.

+\item The upwind numerical flux couples with the curved geometry through the unit normal vectors on element interfaces.
+The isoparametric mapping replaces the true unit normal $\boldsymbol{n}$ with a discrete approximation $\boldsymbol{n}_h$, leading to a geometric consistency error by matching the geometric approximation order with the polynomial order of the finite element space. \end{itemize}

 The remainder of the manuscript is structured as follows.
-Section 2 introduces the three key domains: the reference, approximate, and original domains, along with the auxiliary mapping and the isoparametric finite element space.
+Section 2 introduces the three key domains: the reference, computational, and original domains, along with the auxiliary mapping and the isoparametric finite element space.
 The standard upwind flux discontinuous Galerkin discretization is then formulated to solve the stationary RTE on the computational domain.
 In Section 3, we present a theoretical analysis demonstrating that the proposed isoparametric DG method with upwind flux achieves the optimal convergence rate in the DG norm.
-Section 4 provides numerical experiments that confirm the theoretical results and illustrate the effectiveness of the approach.
+Section 4 provides numerical experiments that confirm the theoretical results.
 Concluding remarks are given in Section 5.